GenesisFan64/GEMA-drv/src/README.md

 # GEMA-drv
-A Sound driver for the Genesis with support for Sega CD, Sega 32X and Sega CD32X<br>
+A Sound driver for the Genesis with support for Sega CD, Sega 32X and Sega CD32X

 ## FEATURES

-* Runs entirely on Z80<br>
+* Runs entirely on Z80
-* All sound chips supported and can be used at the same time, a single track can use up to 26 channels<br>
+* All sound chips supported and can be used at the same time<br>
-* Works on real hardware (ONLY tested Genesis and 32X, I don't have the Sega CD but it should work)<br>
+* Works on real hardware (ONLY tested Genesis and 32X, I don't have the Sega CD but it should work)

 ### PSG